-The Diocese takes any allegation of misconduct or abusive conduct towards a child as unacceptable.
+The Diocese takes any allegation of abuse or misconduct towards a child as unacceptable.

 If the Diocese receives an allegation that a diocesan worker has acted inappropriately towards a child, it will conduct an inquiry to assess whether there is sufficient evidence to sustain the allegation and to assess the seriousness of the conduct.

 The Diocese will conduct inquiries at a level commensurate with the seriousness of the alleged conduct.

 Local leadership may address allegations of relatively minor misconduct.
 For example, if there is a minor allegation made against a teacher in a diocesan school, the school’s principal or assistant principal may undertake an inquiry.
 Office of Safeguarding (OoSG) staff will oversee and support the local leadership conducting the inquiry.
 For more serious allegations, an OoSG investigator is appointed to conduct the inquiry.

 The following information relates to administrative inquiries conducted by the OoSG.